-By contrast, in a similar sized slice of Sydney, most streets have several lines on them, and in most cases these lines are not designed together.
+By contrast, in a similar sized slice of Sydney, most streets have several lines on them.
+In most cases, these lines are not designed together.
 In Los Angeles, if you see two buses right next to each other for many miles along the street, they are probably on the same line and one of them is probably late (a phenomenon called bunching.)
-In Sydney, if you see the same thing, the two buses may well be scheduled to do that, usually because they're on different lines that run on top of each other on the same street, and no attempt has been made to co-ordinate their schedules.
-For example, Sydney's Oxford Street, for the entire 3.4 km between Taylor Square and Bondi Junction, has four local bus lines and one limited-stop line, ranging in frequency from 10 minutes to 30 minutes, with no particular co-ordination of their schedules.
-On this street, bunches of buses are a common sight because in many cases, they're scheduled that way.
+In Sydney, if you see the same thing, the two buses may well be scheduled to do that, usually because they’re on different lines that run on top of each other on the same street and no attempt has been made to co-ordinate their schedules.
+For example, Sydney’s Oxford Street, for the entire 3.4 km between Taylor Square and Bondi Junction, has four local bus lines and one limited-stop line, ranging in frequency from 10 minutes to 30 minutes, with no particular coordination of their schedules.
+On this street, bunches of buses are a common sight because, in many cases, they’re scheduled that way.

 Sydney-style networks happen where the prevailing assumption is that people will resist connections at all costs, which means that there is a strong motivation to run direct services between every possible origin and destination.
 Even where planners would like to introduce connection-based design, they are frustrated by a fare structure, out of their control, which penalizes connections.
 So Sydney ends up with lots of overlapping lines, a high degree of complexity.